 Pursuant to Section 94(5) of the HE Act, the Maintainer defines the legal status of International Business School as a public benefit organisation in the Deed of Foundation in effect since 6 April 2020.

 Pursuant to Section 78(3) of the HE Act, the School maintains a collaborative partnership with The University of Buckingham with a view to delivering joint programmes.

-2 Maintainer management, organizational structure, management body
+2 Maintainer /owner management, management bodies